 Department:18070000 - ED-SHDOSE-SCHL OF HUM DEV&ORG

 The University of Florida is currently accepting applications for a Clinical Assistant Professor of Counselor Education.
 This is a 12-month, non-tenure track position with teaching, supervision, and clinical administration as primary responsibilities within a CACREP-accredited counselor preparation program.

-Experience in training and supervision of practicum and internship students in counselor education is expected, as the focus of this position is coordination of clinical field experiences.
-Successful applicants will demonstrate the ability to supervise graduate student field-based experiences, teach applied graduate courses in counseling, develop and oversee school-based and clinical field experiences, serve on doctoral committees, and serve on program, school, college, and university committees.
+Successful applicants will demonstrate the ability to teach applied graduate courses in counseling, supervise graduate student field-based experiences, serve on doctoral committees, and serve on program, school, college, and university committees.
 Opportunities also exist for scholarship and program leadership.